AvdheshCodes/Word_Counter/README.md

 Feel free to fork the repository and contribute by submitting pull requests.

-License

-This project is licensed under the MIT License.

 Contact

-For any inquiries or issues, contact your-email@example.com.
+For any inquiries or issues, contact your-avdhesh.ghansela@gmail.com